-Birth of a notion: Doc Searls (a noted radio-lover) overviews the concept (Note: link updated) of podcasts or podcasting.
+Birth of a notion: Doc Searls (a noted radio-lover) overviews the concept (Note: link updated to archival post on Medium.com) of podcasts or podcasting.
 And just in case the concept gets too attached to one specific digital listening device, he’s coined an acronym Personal Option Digital casting.
 The concept is this: The podcaster (anyone) creates and posts to the web an audio file on whatever topic or interest he or she wants.
 Listeners then download the file to enjoy on their computer or iPod (or other such device) whenever they want.
 With Adam Curry’s iPodder, someone can do that automatically.

 The key virtue of this new breed of radio is that it’s Net-native.
 That is, it’s archived in a way that can be listened to at the convenience of the listener, and (this is key) that it can be linked to by others, and enclosed in an RSS feed.
 It’s because of that last feature that Adam could create iPodder, which automatically routes a podcast to an iPod (it’s what Adam calls “an iPod filling station”).

 I can see magazines, associations, churches schools and companies utilizing podcasting to distribute regular audio content to their audiences.
 Lots of companies have dial-in conference call presentations that could be easily made asynchronous via podcasting.
 And how hard would it be to post a church worship service each week?
 Or a wrap-up of a Friday night high school football game?
 Heck, I might start doing my Titans game-day review via a podcast.